-The maximum amount per SCT Inst Instruction that can be processed under the Scheme is defined in document reference [16].
+The maximum amount per SCT Inst Instruction that can be processed under the Scheme is defined in document reference [14].
 This amount can be revised in or outside the regular Scheme Rulebook release management cycle as defined in the Scheme Management Internal Rules.
+The SCT Instruction will then be converted into a SCT Inst Transaction by the Originator Bank for further processing by the Interbank Space and the Beneficiary Bank.

-Beneficiary Banks, who are Participants of the Scheme, are obliged to accept and process SCT Inst Transactions up to and including the maximum amount per SCT Inst Instruction.
+Beneficiary Banks, who are Participants of the Scheme, are obliged to accept and process SCT Inst Transactions up to and including this maximum amount.

-Any SCT Inst Instruction having an amount higher than the maximum amount defined in the Scheme is rejected by the interbank parties involved in the process chain unless otherwise agreed between individual Participants or communities of Participants while respecting the maximum amount stipulation in the SEPA End-Date Regulation.
+Any SCT Inst Instruction or Transaction having an amount higher than the maximum amount defined in the Scheme, is rejected by the Participants unless otherwise agreed between individual Participants or communities of Participants while respecting the maximum amount stipulation in the SEPA End-Date Regulation.

-A lower value limit may be applied by the Originator Bank to its products and services offered to its Customers that are founded on the Scheme according to its own risk management analysis and controls and based on the channels used to issue a SCT Inst by its Customers.
+A lower value limit for SCT Inst Instructions may be applied by the Originator Bank to its products and services offered to its Customers that are founded on the Scheme according to its own risk management analysis and controls and based on the channels used to issue a SCT Inst Instruction by its Customers.